rust-lang/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 ## Using standalone Markdown files

 `rustdoc` can also generate HTML from standalone Markdown files.
-Let's give it a try: create a `README.md` file with these contents:
+Let' s give it a try: create a `README.md` file with these contents:

 ````text